-Attainment - KS1 inline with NA and progress for groups improved
+Attainment - KS1 in line with NA and progress for groups improved

-Attainment - KS2 combined R,W,M at least inline with national average and single subjects, standards are above NA
+Attainment - KS2 combined R,W,M at least inline with national and single subjects, standards are above the national average.

-Progress - KS1 - KS2 Value added progress (average progress scores) POSITIVE AND show an improving upward trend.
+Progress - KS1 - KS2 Value added progress (average progress scores) are positive and show an improving upward trend.